Double Copy in AdS3 from Minitwistor Space: Type D double Copy in topologically massive gravity

 This partial differential equation is solvable and one finds

 where $f$ is a scalar function of the listed arguments.
 We choose the upper signs for simplicity, so that

 Next, we construct the background metric as

 As yet, we have made no attempt to solve for the form of $\phi(t,x,z)$.
 However, we will make a simplifying assumption about the scalar field and take $\phi(t,x,z)=\phi(x)$.
 This simplification is made from physical expectations of the double copy construction.
-If the metric (the double copy) admits Killing vectors, then it's Lie derivative along the Killing vectors vanish.
-We can expect that the single copy and the zeroth copy have a similar property, which will be explored in detailed below.
+If the metric (the double copy) admits Killing vectors, then its Lie derivative along the Killing vectors vanishes.
+We can expect that the single copy and the zeroth copy have a similar property, which will be explored in detail below.
 In the Kerr-Schild double copy prescription the scalar $\phi$ gives the zeroth copy \cite{Monteiro:2014cda}.
 Hence, we require that the Lie derivatives of $\phi(t,x,z)$ along the Killing vectors vanish.
-In particular, for the current squashed AdS case one can find a time-like Killing vector $t^\mu$ in the direction of $t$ \textit{only}, as well as a space-like Killing vector in the direction of $z$ \textit{only} (this is the vector in Eq.~\eqref{eq:slkilling}).
+In particular, for the current squashed AdS case one can find a timelike Killing vector $t^\mu$ in the direction of $t$ \textit{only}, as well as a spacelike Killing vector in the direction of $z$ \textit{only} (this is the vector in Eq.~\eqref{eq:slkilling}).
 The restrictions on $\phi$ are then $l^\mu\partial_\mu\phi=t^\mu\partial_\mu\phi=0$.
 This leaves the only possibility of non-trivial dependence of $\phi$ on $x$.
 Using \eqref{eq:bgmetric}, the background metric is initially of the form

 where we have left out the argument(s) of $\phi$ and $f$ for brevity.
 Critically, the background metric will also satisfy the TMG equations of motion \eqref{eq:TMGEOM} with the tensors replaced by their `barred' equivalents (\textit{e.g.} $R\rightarrow\bar{R}$ to indicate that it is the Ricci scalar associated with the background metric $\bar{g}_{\mu\nu}$).